nimbleapproach/argo-demo/ingress/README.md

 - `kubectl create -f cert-manager-staging.yaml` (File provided in this directory, change the e-mail accordingly)
 - `kubectl create -f cert-manager-production.yaml` (File provided in this directory, change the e-mail accordingly)
 - **Note staging creates untrusted certificates to use for testing purposes, there are rate limits in place for production**

+### Other Apps
+Ingress for other apps is controlled in the exact same way, we just provide an Ingress resource and the controller should be able to route to it.
+There are examples in the kustomizehelloworld app.

+## Azure Gateway Ingress Controller (AGIC)
+Azure does have an inbuilt ingress controller that I'll briefly touch on here, it depends on if we want a cloud specific controller or not, the main points are below:
+- Requires you to create an Application Gateway to allow access to the AKS cluster
+- The AKS cluster can then be completely private, i.e. It has no public IPs
+- Within Portal in your AKS Cluster's *Networking* settings, there is an option *Enable ingress controller*, tick this and select a gateway
+- It appears that a lot of setup happens automatically at this point (via Portal), the 2 virtual networks get peered together, even though the [guide](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-existing) has that as a manual step
+- Note that your networking type also has an effect (note this can't be changed after creating a cluster)
+1. Azure CNI - If it's this type everything should work
+2. Kubenet - If it's this then you'll need to associate the route table in the AKS VNet with the Application Gateway VNet
+- Define an Ingress as we have done for nginx, except the ingressClass is now *azure/application-gateway*, routes in the gateway should be automatically updated

+*TODO does this work with oauth2-proxy or can it even do it itself*